daniel-agblevor/CvOptimizer/README.md

 # CvOptimizer

-> A small toolkit to extract document structure from `.docx` files and optimize CVs to better match job descriptions using Google Generative AI (Gemini).
+> Tools to convert messy CVs into focused, targeted resumes and to generate one-page CVs from templates using Google Generative AI (Gemini).

 ## Overview

-`CVoptimizer` contains two main utilities:
+`CVoptimizer` contains two primary utilities and a template-driven one-page CV generator:
-- `extract_structure.py` — Analyzes a Word (`.docx`) document and produces a JSON "blueprint" describing paragraphs, tables, runs, styles, and basic metadata.
-- `optimize.py` — Loads a candidate CV `.docx` and a `job_description.txt`, then rewrites meaningful CV text segments using Google Generative AI (Gemini) to better align the CV with the job description.
+- `optimize.py` — Rewrites meaningful CV paragraphs/tables to better match a target `job_description.txt` using Gemini.
+- `OnePage.py` — A template-driven builder that condenses and formats candidate information into a strict one-page CV using a `.docx` template with `{{PLACEHOLDERS}}`.

-These tools are intended as a developer-focused starting point for programmatically improving or analyzing CV documents.
+This repository is a developer-focused starting point for programmatic CV improvement and template-based one-page CV generation.

 ## Features

-- Extracts paragraph and table structure, run-level formatting, and document metadata into JSON (`extract_structure.py`).
 - Rewrites paragraph and table text segments while attempting to preserve simple formatting (`optimize.py`).
+- Builds a strict one-page CV from a `.docx` template with placeholders (`OnePage.py`).
 - Simple, readable code you can adapt for other document processing workflows.

 ## Requirements

 - Python 3.8+
-- Dependencies listed in `requirements.txt`
+- Dependencies are pinned in `requirements.txt` (use the included file to reproduce the environment).

 Install dependencies using the provided `requirements.txt`: